sbt/sbt-native-packager/src/sphinx/archetypes/java_app/index.rst

   sbt
   # create a zip file
-  > universal:packageBin
+  > Universal / packageBin
   # create a deb file
-  > debian:packageBin
+  > Debian / packageBin
   # publish a docker image to your local registry
-  > docker:publishLocal
+  > Docker / publishLocal